 Door Cloud has a built-in alarm management system that provides adjustable reaction times, timeouts, prioritization, case delegation and escalation.

-Incidents or cases, as they are known on the system, can be triggered by sources such as soft or hard-wired alarms and are escalated through workflow stages and administrator levels until resolved.
+Cases or incidents, as they are known on the system, can be triggered by sources such as soft or hard-wired alarms and are escalated through workflow stages and administrator levels until resolved.

 The fast and efficient handling of cases ensures these are rapidly recognized and proper responses are given to potential security incidents.
 The entire process is also backed up by a multi-level escalation scheme.